orbitalquark/textadept/doc/manual/12_Compiling.md

 `meta-gtk-osx-themes`.
 Note that the entire compiling process can easily take 30 minutes or more and ultimately consume nearly 1GB of disk space.

-## Download

-Download the `textadept_x.x.src.zip`, regardless of what platform you are on.

 ## Compiling

+Make sure you downloaded the `textadept_x.x.src.zip` (regardless of what platform you are on) and not a platform-specific binary package.

 #### Linux and BSD